Bahia Solano Fishing - Colombia

 Methods: Popping and jigging are popular methods, plus trolling and fly fishing.

-Fishing Equipment: Trolling equipment and basic lures are provided, but they recommend bringing your own lures.
+Fishing Equipment: Trolling equipment and basic lures are provided, but you'll need to bring popper or spin lures.
 Single hooks are a requirement.
 Fly fishing equipment is not provided.
-There is a 33-pound baggage weight limit on the charter flight, so they recommend that you NOT bring equipment.
+The charter flight has a 33-pound baggage weight limit, so they recommend that you not bring equipment.
+Please be aware that you will need to pay for any equipment that you damage due to negligence.

 Fishing License: A fishing license is currently not required.